CDCgov/trusted-intermediary/scripts/README.md

 ## Setup
 <details open>
-Follow the instructions below to load the environments variables required for these scripts
+Follow the instructions below to load the environments variables required for these scripts.
+ReportStream and Trusted Intermediary must be running locally before running any scripts.

 1. Copy `.env.template` to `.env`
     ```